Overview

 Voice-Native Features

-UMLCF includes several features specifically designed for text-to-speech synthesis and natural voice interaction.
+UMCF includes several features specifically designed for text-to-speech synthesis and natural voice interaction.

 Spoken Text Variants